 Best Budget: Ikea Ribba Frame

-The Ribba line includes both black and white frame options and a variety of sizes all the way up to 24 by 36 inches (which costs just $20 and is perfect for posters).
-The front of the frame is a lightweight protective plastic, which can be a plus if you have small children running around and you're worried about shattered glass.
-If you have an overwhelming amount of artwork that you're looking to hang (those early preschool treasures, perhaps?), these frames will help you stick to a budget while still giving you a modern vibe.
+The Ribba line includes both black and white frame options and a variety of sizes all the way up to 24 by 35 3/4 inches (which costs just shy of $20 and is perfect for posters).
+The front of the frame is a lightweight protective plastic.
+These affordable frames are budget-friendly while offering a modern aesthetic that clean and sharp.